-- A) Provide leadership to Legislative Council members. - B) Act as official A.S.
-Representative(s) to the UCSB Administration and Academic Senate on all policy, personnel, and financial matters. - C) Meet weekly with the Executive Director to discuss current business. - D) Coordinate policy and committee issues among all A.S.
+- A) Provide leadership to Senate members. - B) Act as official A.S.
+Representative(s) to the UCSB Administration and Academic Senate on all policy, personnel, and financial matters. - C) Meet weekly with the Executive Director to discuss current business.

+- D) Coordinate policy and Committee issues among all A.S.
 Boards, Committees, and Commissions. - E) Attend at least one (1) staff meeting per quarter. - 1) The first meeting of every month shall include the complete A.S.
 Staff, the A.S.
 President, and the A.S.
 Executive Director. - 2) Other staff meetings should be instigated by the A.S.
-President on a regular basis to ensure constant, open communication.
+President on a regular basis to ensure constant, open communication. - F) All Senate members that sit on academic senate Committee shall request the minutes at the end of one week. - G) All students that sit on Administrative Advisory shall submit a report to the Administrative Advisory Liaison after every Committee meetings at the end of one week. - H) Submit an expenditure report of all spending from their respective office once a month to the Senate.